Cerne17/Database-Population/README.md

     python main.py >> application_output.txt 2>&1
     ```

+    In my case, as I use a macbook, I need to specify the version of python that has all packages properly installed:

+    ```bash
+    python3.12 main.py >> application_output.txt 2>&1
+    ```

 ## Data Generation Flow

 The `main.py` script populates the database in a sequence designed to respect foreign key constraints.
 This generally involves: